near/docs/docs/3.tutorials/examples/advanced-xcc.md

 ### CLI: Interacting with the Contract

-To interact with the contract through the console, you can use the following commands
+To interact with the contract through the console, you can use the following commands:

 ```bash
 # Execute contracts sequentially